 Unsecured debt is just the opposite – creditors cannot seize your property to recoup what they are owed.
 Instead, they must hire a debt collector, file a lawsuit or get a court order to recover money you have not paid.

 - Student loans

 How Are Secured & Unsecured Debts Treated in Bankruptcy?

 How your debts will be treated depends on whether you are filing for Chapter 7 or Chapter 13 bankruptcy.

-In Chapter 13 bankruptcy cases, you will follow a repayment plan approved by the bankruptcy court to help you pay back your debt over a period of three to five years.
+- In Chapter 13 bankruptcy cases, you will follow a repayment plan approved by the bankruptcy court to help you pay back your debt over a period of 3 to 5 years.
 Secured debts must be paid within the repayment plan.
 As such, they are given priority over unsecured debts.